7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-AD-Administration.md

 	- Strategize to miminize error
 Group Considerations
 - Access Rights
-	- Assigned - specific users can have unique permissions
+	- **Assigned** - specific users can have unique permissions
-	- Dynamic User - automatically add and remove group member
+	- **Dynamic User** - automatically add and remove group member
-	- Dynamic device - (security groups only) automatically add and remove devices in security groups.
+	- **Dynamic device** - (security groups only) automatically add and remove devices in security groups.
 Administrative Unit Considerations - admin role scoping
 - Constrain Scope permissions boundaries to locale
 - Management tools
 - Role Requirements in Azure Portal

+Account restoration must occur 30 day from deletion

+- Access rights through signle user or group assignment
+	-  **Direct assignment**: Assign a user the required access rights by directly assigning a role that has those access rights.
+	-   **Group assignment**: Assign a group the required access rights, and members of the group will inherit those rights.
+	-   **Rule-based assignment**: Use rules to determine a group membership based on user or device properties.

+For Temporary Guest users use: `Azure AD B2B` -  you don't take on the responsibility of managing and authenticating the credentials and identities of partners.
+Some organisations will use federations for on-premise resource authenication - avaliability is dependent of on-premise (security? - some of the big hacks of 2022 were malicious abuse of contractor access, beware)

 ## Azure Portal Motions

 Manage Tenants
 `Search Azure AD -> Manage tenants`